quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part24_Providing_the_S.md

 ??x
 If a seller breaches by delivering goods to the buyer, the buyer can seek the contract price as damages.
 This means the seller must pay the agreed-upon price for the delivered goods.

-For instance, if the seller breached by delivering 100,000 bushels of wheat at $7.50 per bushel (totaling $750,000), but the market price later rose to $8.00 per bushel ($800,000), the buyer can still only recover the original contract price of $750,000.
+For instance, if the seller breached by delivering 100,000 bushels of wheat at $7.50 per bushel (totaling $750,000), but the market price later rose to $8.00 per bushel ($800,000), the buyer can still only recover the original contract price of$750,000.

 :p Can a seller recover damages if they deliver goods and the buyer breaches?
 ??x